AustinMichaelColeman/melo-gen-ai/README.md

 ChatGPT is a trademark of OpenAI.
 Use of this trademark is subject to [OpenAI Brand guidelines](https://openai.com/brand).

 This is an independent personal project available for free use.
-Aside from being available as a plugin for ChatGPT, it is not officially supported by nor associated with OpenAI, ChatGPT, Google, nor YouTube Music™.
+It is not officially supported by nor associated with OpenAI, ChatGPT, Google, nor YouTube Music™.

 ## Contact